anicholakos/complete_fxos_tutorial/source/episode06.rst

 needed.
 Here are some examples of how you could use storage:

-* Games: You need to store the current moves in an application, so that if the user were to come later later to the application, you can replay back the moves.
-Save high scores maybe?
+* Games: You need to store the current moves in an application, so that if the user were to come back later to the application, it would replay back the moves.
+This also allows applications to store a user's highscores in a game.
-* Business Apps: How about saving information locally.
-E.g. taking offline orders, writing notes, etc. notes locally and looking them up.
+* Business Apps: How about saving information locally?
+For example, taking offline orders, writing notes locally, and looking them up later.

 You will easily be able to think of more use cases.